bbauska/Coursera-Bootstrap/readme.md

 With that, my description is enclosed inside the media body.

-In addition to this h2, I\'m going to introduce a class as mt-0.
+In addition to this h2, I&apos;m going to introduce a class as mt-0.

 With this, this class says margin top zero.

 This title will be aligned to the top of this particular media object here.

-With these changes, let\'s save the changes and then go and take a quick look at our web page.
+With these changes, let&apos;s save the changes and then go and take a quick look at our web page.

 Going to our web page, you will immediately notice the change in the web